Ignite-Featured-Image-17

 What are the TikTok safe zone pixel dimensions?

 For TikTok, leave 108 pixels from the top, 320 pixels from the bottom, 60 pixels from the left, and 120 pixels from the right.
-You can extend slightly further on the right near the top of the frame.
+You can extend slightly farther on the right near the top of the frame.

 What are the Instagram or Facebook Reels safe zone dimensions?